 Increasingly, large corporations are establishing internal executive recruiting teams, often led by a former search partner from one of the leading retained executive search firms.
 Top executive search research firms offer unbundled, flexible, collaborative services tailored to enhance the efforts of internal executive recruiting teams.

 10. You are seeking a competitive advantage and unprecedented ROI.

 Most important, in addition to delivering great hires, top executive search research firms help you harness the power of information making you smarter.
-For example, they can provide you with insight on how your competitors are recruiting and how they may or may not be besting your offers.
-In fact, when you blend talent acquisition with human capital intelligence the return-on-investment is often profound.
+For example, they can provide you with insight into how your competitors are recruiting and how they may or may not be besting your offers.
+In fact, when you blend talent acquisition with human capital intelligence the return on investment is often profound.
 In addition to delivering top talent, we have helped clients spot emergent competitors, identify companies for M&A, and save millions in product development costs — all that from a single study of a talent ecosystem.